 “Paying your debt to society.”

 I’m not saying that Israelis use this exact term.
-But many express that attitude when talking about their army service.
+But many express that attitude when speaking about their army service.

-That’s how many Israelis see their army service.
+That’s simply how an increasing amount of Israelis view their army service.

 And again, they see army service this way even if they did nothing useful for 2 or 3 years.
 They paid their debt to society.
 They shared their part of the burden.

-If you’re American, you’re probably familiar with that phrase being utilized to describe the purpose of prison (which is also an absurd concept.
-How does sitting in a cell pay any kind of debt to society?).
+If you’re American, you’re probably familiar with that phrase utilized to describe the purpose of prison (which is also an absurd concept — how does sitting in a cell pay any kind of debt to society?).

-In contrast to what you generally see on English-language Jewish media, which focuses on combat soldiers (who are of course going to be more enthusiastic and idealistic about their service), the non-essential jobnik Israelis actively pursue the least demanding & fulfilling roles in the army.
+In contrast to what you see in the English-language Jewish media, which focuses on combat soldiers (who are of course going to be more enthusiastic & idealistic about their service), the non-essential jobnik Israelis actively pursue the least demanding & fulfilling roles in the army.

 They don’t want to be there and focus on getting through the army in the least demanding way possible.